128technology/docs/docs/cc_fips_conductor_install.md

 After completing the router configuration on the conductor, please return to this guide to continue the Common Criteria compliant router installation.

-If you will be using the OTP Quickstart router installation process, proceed to the [OTP Router Install Process](cc_fips_otp_router_install.md) next, and then use the [QuickStart From the OTP ISO](cc_fips_install_quickstart_otpiso.md) steps togenerate a basic configuration and quickstart file for router installation.
+If you will be using the OTP Quickstart router installation process, proceed to the [OTP Router Install Process](cc_fips_otp_router_install.md) next, and then use the [QuickStart From the OTP ISO](cc_fips_install_quickstart_otpiso.md) steps to generate a basic configuration and quickstart file for router installation.

 When configuring and installing a router in an environment operating under the Common Criteria guidelines, it is acceptable to provision this file using the GUI.
 Other uses of the SSR GUI are not supported under the Common Criteria guidelines.